Tal para cual (TV series)

 Tal para cual is a Mexican sitcom series and a spin-off of the series La hora pico.
 The series is produced by Reynaldo López for TelevisaUnivision.
-The series follows the lives of Nacaranda (Consuelo Duval) and Lorena de la Garza (Nacasia).
+The series follows the lives of Nacaranda (Consuelo Duval) and Nacasia (Lorena de la Garza).
 The series premiered on Las Estrellas on 13 October 2022.
-On 20 December 2022, the series was renewed for a second season.
+In January 2025, the series was renewed for a fourth season that premiered on 1 June 2025.